port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/azure-pipelines.md

 Here is an example snippet showing how to integrate a job that uses Port's API with your existing Azure pipelines using Python:

-Add the following job and workflow to your CircleCI pipeline:
+Add the following task to your Azure pipeline:

 <details>
-  <summary> CircleCI Pipeline YAML </summary>
+  <summary> Azure Pipeline YAML </summary>

 ```yaml showLineNumbers
 - script: |